Sebastián Leto: Catania

 On 16 April 2013, Catania confirmed that they had signed the Argentine on a deal over a few seasons, the exact details of the length and payment were not released.

 Sebastian Leto was brought in during the summer 2013, on a free transfer as a replacement for the departed Alejandro Gomez.
 The former Panathinaikos winger had a history of knee problems, which ultimately led to his release from the Greek club.
 Catania took a gamble, but he failed to live up to expectations.
 Leto suffered another knee injury and was being unfairly compared to Gomez, who was arguably the Rossazzuri's best player, but the Argentinean did not succeed in making an impact at the club, and in January 2015 signed a year-long loan with his former Argentinian club Lanús.
 On 11 February 2015, Leto was taken to hospital for emergency treatment after a barbell fell on his head during training.
 The then 28-year-old, who had been on loan at Argentinian club Lanus since 3 February for a loan fee of €500,000, was initially sent home by the medical staff with a deep wound in his head.
 But he later went to the hospital after suffering headaches and was placed in intensive care.
 Doctors feared Leto may have had internal hemorrhaging.

-At the end of the loan, Cypriot club Anorthosis have made an offer for Sebastian Leto, but the Argentine left winger asked for a 48 hours deadline because he prefers to join Greek side Panathinaikos.
-The 29-year-old playerwas recently released by Lanús and wants to return to the Greens after three years, asking for a low-salary contract.
+At the end of the loan, Cypriot club Anorthosis have made an offer for Sebastian Leto, but the Argentine left winger asked for a 48-hour deadline because he preferred to join Greek side Panathinaikos.
+The 29-year-old player was recently released by Lanús and wanted to return to the Greens after three years, asking for a low-salary contract.